WilliamPrunty/dog_treats/README.md

 ## Minimum Viable Product (MVP)
--   A recipe from the top ingredients from the scraped data.
+-   A recipe from the select ingredients from the scraped data.

 -   Excel based costing sheet to understand expected recipe costs.